SEO for Sydney Solar Installers

 Non-compliance can result in sanctions — and a Clean Energy Council sanction notice is publicly searchable, which will damage your online reputation far beyond SEO.

 Here's how to turn compliance into competitive advantage.
 Build a dedicated "Our Credentials" page that lists every professional membership, qualification, and registration your firm holds.
-Link out to the relevant registers — the Clean Energy Council register, CPA Find an Installer, and CA ANZ member directory.
-These outbound links to authoritative .gov.au and professional body domains signal legitimacy to Google, and the inbound links from member directories (when you claim your profiles) build your backlink profile.
-Most Sydney solar companys never bother claiming their Clean Energy Council register listing or completing their CPA directory profile — each one is a free, high-authority backlink your competitors are leaving on the table.
+Link out to the relevant registers — the Clean Energy Council register, the NSW Fair Trading contractor search, and manufacturer accredited installer directories (Tesla Certified, Enphase Platinum, SolarEdge).
+These outbound links to authoritative .gov.au and manufacturer domains signal legitimacy to Google, and the inbound links from these directories (when you claim your profiles) build your backlink profile.
+Most Sydney solar companies never bother claiming their Clean Energy Council register listing or completing their manufacturer directory profiles — each one is a free, high-authority backlink your competitors are leaving on the table.

 Want a custom SEO roadmap?